How to Use Word of Mouth Advertising for Small Businesses

 Word of Mouth Advertising: An unpaid form of promotion in which satisfied customers tell other people how much they like a business, product or service.

-Read on to find out more about some of the most successful techniques that you can try out with your own small business.
+Read on to find out more about five of the most successful techniques that you can try out with your own small business.

 Customers are more likely to recommend a business to their friends and family when they're treated well.
 If you're the business owner and you handle most customer-facing activities, you can easily focus on customer service yourself.
 However, if you have employees, things become more complicated.

 Staff members will often follow upper management's lead, so it's vital that you focus on delivering a fantastic customer experience before any customer problems arise.
 Don't only use customer service as a conflict resolution tool, because employees will follow your example.
 And, when you see staff treating customers well, acknowledge their successes.
 Employees want to feel appreciated, and praise and recognition is a powerful motivator.

 Another option is to outsource customer service activities, like phone answering.
 Virtual assistants are a cost-effective solution that allows you to deliver excellent customer service, without the price tag of a part- or full-time employee.
 They free up time for you to work on other areas of the business, too.

 Sometimes, the smallest gestures have the largest impact on a customer's perception of your business.

 For example, some hotels offer their guests milk and cookies before bedtime.
 One guest who stayed at a hotel like this was so excited about this small (but meaningful and memorable) treat that she mentioned it on social media and immediately texted her husband about it.
 That's the sort of positive word of mouth marketing that does wonders for a business.

 3. Go above and beyond to thrill your customers